 It’s difficult to plan for a major health challenge like cancer.

 Often, it will happen suddenly.
-Without much notice, you’ll need to take on care for a cancer patient and help make crucial decisions about medical care.
+Without much notice, you’ll need to take care of a cancer patient and help make crucial decisions about medical care.

 Don’t be shy.
 Turn to social workers and psychologists in your local hospitals and communities to learn from and connect with experts.